hackclub/hackclub/workshops/backjack/README.md

  + we first check if the total card of the player(` Tl_Pl_card `) is equal to 21 or the total card of dealer(` Tl_Dl_card `) is bigger than 21 then the player win so we call the function ` Player_win() `
  + else if the total card dealer(` Tl_Dl_card `) is equal to 21 or total card of player(` Tl_Pl_card ` ) is bigger than 21 then the player loose so we call the function ` player_loose `
  + else if the total card of the player is bigger than the total card of the dealer then the player loose, so we call the function ` player_loose() `
- + else if all thes condition are not meet then the player win, so we call the function ` player_loose()`
+ + else if all this condition are not meet then the player win, so we call the function ` player_loose()`
  ```c++
  void  Hit_Bust_check(){
       if (Tl_Pl_card == 21 || Tl_Dl_card > 21 ){